Settlements and Verdicts for: Medical Malpractice

 Lowe v.
 Levine, M.D.

 Minor child’s alleged family practitioner was negligent during the delivery of their son when she failed to properly and timely resuscitate him at birth.
 The child was without oxygen for over four minutes after delivery, causing brain damage.
-(The case against the hospital was settled before the trial).
+Jury Verdict: $4,025,000, affirmed by the Court of Appeals.
+The case against the hospital was settled before the trial.

 Farinksky v.
 Bernstein M.D., Gettle, M.D., and Carondelet Health Network